 Want to meet locals?
-One of the best ways to do it is visit the many agricultural attractions that have opened for visitors.
-Down on the Farm takes you from a pineapple plantation to a goat dairy, winery, an organic farm where you’ll pick the lettuce for lunch and another where you’ll taste soursop, jackfruit, liliko‘i and other delicious things you’ve never heard of back in Toledo.
-And you’ll see the seeds of Maui’s farm-to-fork movement.
+One of the best ways is visit the many agricultural attractions that have opened for visitors.
+Down on the Farm takes you from a pineapple plantation to a goat dairy, winery, and an organic farm where you’ll pick the lettuce for lunch.
+At another farm, sit on the lanai and taste soursop, jackfruit, liliko‘i and other delicious things you’ve never heard of back in Toledo.
+And you’ll taste the results of Maui’s farm-to-fork movement.

 We’ll help you appreciate the hula and ‘ukulele and search for traces of the ancient Polynesians who first settled here in the Maui at Its Most Hawaiian itinerary.

-Of all the Hawaiian Islands, Maui may offer the most variety of things to do.
-But whether you’ve come to windsurf at Kanaha Beach, golf at Kapalua’s famed Plantation Course, attend the King Kamehameha Day parade in Lahaina, or dine on Peter Merriman’s Keahole lobster, take some time to just “be” on Maui.
-The soft air settles on your shoulders like a cashmere shawl, and the sunset from Lahaina’s seawall dazzles in a blaze of orange, gold and magenta.
-As the sun drops below the horizon, a cheer erupts from those watching.
+Of all the Hawaiian Islands, Maui may offer the most variety.
+You can windsurf at Kanaha Beach, golf at Kapalua’s famed Plantation Course, attend the King Kamehameha Day parade in Lahaina, or dine on Peter Merriman’s Keahole lobster.
+But take time to just “be” on Maui.
+Feel the soft air settle on your shoulders like a cashmere shawl.
+Watch the sunset from Lahaina’s seawall dazzles in a blaze of orange, gold and magenta.
+And as the sun drops below the horizon, you’ll cheer along with others watching.